 2024 Emmy Awards: Winners list in full

-All the shows and titles that triumphed at the biggest night in television
+All the shows and people that triumphed at the biggest night in television

-The 75th Primetime Emmy Awards is here at last following a four-month delay.
+On Monday night (15 January), the 75th Primetime Emmy Awards arrived at last following a four-month delay.

-This means that it’s going to feel a bit like we’re going back in time...
+This meant that it felt a bit like we were going back in time...
 Hulu’s high-octane kitchen drama The Bear, for example, which has now run for two seasons, has 13 nominations.
-But all the nods are for its first season, which was released in June 2022, rather than for its sublime second run, which has now been out for nearly seven months.
+But all the nods were for its first season, which was released in June 2022, rather than for its sublime second run, which has now been out for nearly seven months.

-We will be updating this article live with all the biggest winners of the night, with the top three nominated shows, Succession, The White Lotus and The Last of Us (all HBO series) expected to win big...

 Drama Series